 The Dementia Help team will be getting a well-deserved energy boost with Munchy Seeds, the official nutrition partner of the Dementia Help Cycle Challenge.

-This June, the team at Dementia Help – Peter Berry (director), Christina Neal (managing director and founder) and Dave Collison (website editor) – will be cycling 330 miles over six days, from Aberystwyth, in Wales, to Aldeburgh, in Suffolk, to raise awareness and funds for YoungDementia UK ().
+Peter Berry (director) and Christina Neal (managing director and founder) will be cycling 330 miles over six days, from Aberystwyth, in Wales, to Aldeburgh, in Suffolk, to raise awareness and funds for YoungDementia UK ().
 Munchy Seeds () is the official nutrition partner of the Dementia Help Cycle Challenge, and will be keeping us well fuelled as we travel the width of the country on two wheels.

 Dementia Help’s director, Peter, was diagnosed with early onset dementia at the age of 50.
 Now 53, Peter remains positive and proactive, but he and his family are having to come to terms with his condition, while managing the financial pressures that come with a diagnosis during working age.
 The Dementia Help team is delighted to be able to support a charity that helps the 42,000 other people in the UK living with early onset dementia, as well as raising awareness of the pressures that all UK dementia carers face on a daily basis.